Introduction

 What does “equivalent fraction” mean?

 An equivalent fraction is any fraction that simplifies—or reduces—to the same simplest form as another fraction.
-Simply put, two fractions are equivalent when they represent the same point on the number line.
+Which means in other words, two fractions are equivalent when they represent the same point on the number line.
 The relationship is governed by the principle of multiplying or dividing both the numerator and denominator by the same non‑zero integer.

 For 8⁄8, the simplest form is 1 because 8 divided by 8 equals 1.
 Which means, every fraction that can be reduced to 1 is an equivalent fraction to 8⁄8.
-This includes fractions such as 16⁄16, 24⁄24, 100⁄100, and so on.
-The key is that the numerator and denominator must be identical after any common factor is cancelled Most people skip this — try not to..
+In real terms, this includes fractions such as 16⁄16, 24⁄24, 100⁄100, and so on.
+The key is that the numerator and denominator must be identical after any common factor is cancelled Turns out it matters..

 Why start with 8⁄8?